Secession in Australia: Indigenous Australians

 Various proposals have been created to grant Indigenous Australians their own ethnostate, and have also proposed additional autonomous for aboriginal groups that hold native title land over various areas of Australia.
 The Aboriginal Tent Embassy has demanded that the government give Aboriginals control of the Northern Territory as a state, mining rights to all aboriginal reserve lands and settlements, compensation money for lands not returnable to take the form of a down-payment of A$6 Billion and an annual percentage of the gross national income.

 Murrawarri Republic

 Murrawarri Republic is a micronation in Australia created by an ethnic/racial Indigenous group that has been pushing for independence of Indigenous Australians.

 Euahlayi Peoples Republic

 The Euahlayi Peoples Republic is an Aboriginal micronation that declared independence from Australia in 2013.

 Republic of Mbarbaram

 The Republic of Mbarbaram is an Aboriginal micronation that declared independence from Australia in 2013.

 Wiradjuri Central West Republic

 The Wiradjuri Central West Republic is an Aboriginal micronation that declared independence from Australia in 2014.

 Sovereign Yidinji government

 The Sovereign Yidinji government is an Aboriginal micronation that declared independence from Australia in 2014.

-Yuggera Ugarapul Tribal People's

-The Yuggera Ugarapul Tribal People's declared their independence from Australia in 2016.